WVDAPAC/PartnerHub/readme.md

-# Welcome to the APAC WVD Partner Hub!
+# Welcome to the WVD APAC Partner Portal

 > DISCLAIMER
 > The collated set of guidance on this page is for your convenience.
 Please note that best efforts are taken